AUTHORITY: Great Lakes Fishery and Ecosystem Restoration, (Section 506, WRDA 2000)

 BENEFITS: Benefits include restoring stream, ephemeral woodland pools and rivulets, and associated riparian plant communities in support of Great Lakes invertebrates, fishes, amphibians, reptiles, and migratory bird species.

 CURRENT STATUS: The Determination of Federal Interest (DFI) report was initiated in November 2012 and approved in May 2013.
-Project is on hold until method of real estate acquisition is determined for all parcels.
+Project is on hold until method of real estate acquisition is determined for all parcels and funds are available.